aws-samples/aws-genomics-workflows/docs/orchestration/step-functions/step-functions-overview.md

 }
 ```

-!!! note
-    The Job Definition above assumes that `bwa-mem` has been containerized with an
-    `entrypoint` script that handles Amazon S3 URIs for input and output data
-    staging.

-    Because data staging requirements can be unique to the tooling used, neither AWS Batch nor Step Functions handles this automatically.

-!!! note
-    The `volumes` and `mountPoints` specifications allow the job container to
-    use scratch storage space on the instance it is placed on.
-This is equivalent
-    to the `-v host_path:container_path` option provided to a `docker run` call
-    at the command line.
+There are three key parts of the above definition to take note of.

+* Command and Parameters

+    The **command** is a list of strings that will be sent to the container.
+This is the same as the `...` arguments that you would provide to a `docker run mycontainer ...` command.

+    **Parameters** are placeholders that you define whose values are substituted when a job is submitted.
+In the case above a `threads` parameter is defined with a default value of `16`.
+The job definition's `command` references this parameter with `Ref::threads`.

+* Environment

+    **Environment** defines a set of environment variables that will be available for the container.
+For example, you can define environment variables used by the  container entrypoint script to identify data it needs to stage in.

+* Volumes and Mount Points

+    Together, **volumes** and **mountPoints** define what you would provide as using a `-v hostpath:containerpath` option to a `docker run` command.
+These can be used to map host directories with resources (e.g. data or tools) used by all containers.
+In the example above, there a `scratch` volume is mapped to the host so that the container can utilize a larger disk on the host.
+Also, a version of the AWS CLI installed with `conda` is mapped into the container - enabling the container to have access to it (e.g. so it can transfer data from S3 and back) with out explicitly building in.

 ### State Machine Batch Job Tasks

-Conveniently for genomics workflows, AWS Step Functions has built-in integration with AWS Batch (and [several other services](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-connectors.html)), and provides snippets of code to make developing your state-machine
+AWS Step Functions has built-in integration with AWS Batch (and [several other services](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-connectors.html)), and provides snippets of code to make developing your state-machine tasks easier.
-Batch tasks easier.

 ![Manage a Batch Job Snippet](images/sfn-batch-job-snippet.png)